 Despite its moral and spiritual emptiness, MELINDA AND MELINDA’s depiction of human nature is thought provoking.
 Also provocative is the movie’s debate about tragedy and comedy.
 Eventually, one character says that human beings crave comedy because life is indeed so tragic.
 It’s best, therefore, to eat, drink and be merry, because tragedy and death can strike at any moment, when you least expect it.
 This, of course, is ultimately a hedonistic, immoral and spiritually bankrupt solution that doesn’t really solve the problem of tragedy and death.
 Even so, comedy remains an important, positive aspect of the life God grants us.
 Insofar as Woody Allen’s comedies are able to lighten our load and bring some joy, they contain at least a few redemptive qualities.

+MELINDA AND MELINDA, Woody Allen’s new movie, opens with two playwrights arguing about whether comedy or tragedy is the essence of life.
+Another man tells them a brief story about a woman, Melinda, who interrupts a dinner party.
+Although the movie audience doesn’t hear the full story, the man asks the two playwrights to decide whether Melinda’s story is a tragedy or a comedy.
+The tragedy playwright then launches into a tragic story featuring Melinda and her old friends at the dinner party.
+After the first act or so of his story, the comedy playwright starts telling a comical story about Melinda, who lives down the hall from the married couple holding the dinner party.
+The movie bounces back and forth between these two stories.
 Generally well-acted, MELINDA AND MELINDA is funny and at times poignant, passionate and provocative.
 Though there are no depicted sex scenes, adultery and infidelity are rampant and seen as unavoidable parts of life, and there is plenty of foul language.
 The movie also has a strong pagan worldview that says, “Eat, drink and be merry, because today you may die.”
 The discussion of comedy and tragedy is interesting, however.